 Sheila Khama is a non-executive director of listed companies, an independent mineral, oil and gas policy advisor, author, and podcast host with more than two decades’ work experience in extractives.
 She is a former executive of Anglo American Corporation and De Beers Groups in Botswana.
 She has extensive knowledge of the mining industry, the African business environment and sustainability challenges in mineral, oil and gas industries.
 She worked for the World Bank and African Development Bank’s mineral, oil and gas policy advisory units, leading teams of experts advising governments in Africa, Latin America, and Central Asia.
 She is a non-executive director at Tullow Oil, an FTSE 250 company, The Metals Company, listed on the NASDAQ, and the Audit Committee of the UN Office of Operations.
 She served on the Sustainability Panel of LafargeHolcim and the Advisory Boards of the Columbia Center on Sustainable Investment and the UN Sustainable Development Solutions Network.
 She is a former CEO of De Beers Botswana and served as a non-executive director of several companies including Debswana, the world’s largest producer of gem diamonds by value.
 She has served on the Sustainability Panel of AngloGold Ashanti and the Technical Committee of Oxford University’s Natural Resources Charter among others.
 She has lived and worked in Botswana, Ghana, Ivory Coast, Tunisia, the UK, and USA.
 She holds an MBA from the University of Edinburgh.

-Iris Krebber is the Head of Agriculture at the UK Department for International Development (DFID).
-Her area of responsibility includes global policy, programmes, evidence and engagement around DFID’s Agriculture Policy, its Economic Development strategy, land governance, and responsible investments.
-For example, a key flagship programme is “Land – Enhancing Governance for Economic Development” (LEGEND).
+Iris Krebber is the Head of Food Security, Agriculture and Land Policy and Programmes at the Foreign, Commonwealth and Development Office (FCDO).
+Her responsibilities include global policy, programs, evidence and engagement around DFID’s Agriculture Policy, Economic Development Strategy, land governance, and responsible investments.
+She also leads the UK’s investment in the Global Agriculture and Food Security Program (GAFSP).
+She co-chaired its global Steering Committee and chaired the Private Sector Donor Committee until May 2022.
+Prior to her current role, she was Head of Agriculture at the UK’s Department for International Development (DFID), where she led flagship land governance and responsible investment programs, including “Land – Enhancing Governance for Economic Development” (LEGEND).
 In 2014, she led the UK in the negotiations of the global Principles for Responsible Investment in Agriculture and Food Systems (RAI) which place strong emphasis on better managing risk and securing positive impacts from primary agriculture and investments along agricultural value chains.
-Prior to joining DFID, she was the Regional Director in East Africa for Welthungerhilfe, the largest German INGO working on hunger and poverty.
-She ensured that all programmes, from pre-design stage onwards, focused strongly on maximising the benefits for poor local people, created linkages and leveraged added value from the private sector as much as possible.
-Prior to working in humanitarian assistance and development, she spent seven years working in the private sector, across a range of industries, including defence, automobile, and IT.
-She holds advanced degrees in humanitarian and development management, international law, and languages from the US, EU and Germany.
+Prior to joining DFID, she was the Regional Director in East Africa for Welthungerhilfe, the largest INGO headquartered in Germany working on global food security, agriculture and rural development.
+Prior to working in humanitarian assistance and development, she spent seven years working in the private sector, across a range of industries, including defense, automobile, and IT.
+She holds post-graduate degrees in humanitarian and development management, international law, and languages from the US, EU, and Germany.